 Adolescence Science Education (7–12), M.A.T.

 Program Overview

 Informed by the National Science Education Standards for the professional development of science educators, this program involves teachers in learning science content using the process of inquiry.
-The program is also committed to expanding the classroom to include the local environment and science-rich community resources such as zoos, parks, museums, nature centers, and gardens.
+The program is also committed to expanding the classroom to include the local environment and science-rich community resources such as gardens, museums, nature centers, parks, and zoos.
 The program introduces future educators to scientific literature, media, and technological resources that expand their science knowledge and their ability to access further knowledge.

+Adolescence Science Education (7–12), M.A.T.